 Front End Alignment: Toe Adjustment

-To adjust the toe on a vehicle with a typical rack and pinion system, loosen the nut on the inner tie rod about a half inch from the outer tie rod end.
+To adjust the toe on a vehicle with a typical rack and pinion system, loosen the nut on the inner tie rod about a half-inch from the outer tie rod end.
 Loosen the clamp holding the bellows boot and make sure the boot is free (not sticking) to the inner tie rod.
-Typically the technician will turn each inner tie rod.
+Rotate the inner tie rod.

 Always lock the steering wheel with a wheel lock correctly wedged between the seat and the wheel.
 Typically, a technician turns each inner tie rod one-half of the total toe specifications and splits the toe between the two tires.